novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-163.md

 “I see.”

-There was certainty in Son Joong-ui’s words, and Lee Hyun-woo couldn’t help but believe the information he brought.
+There was certainty in Son Jung-yi’s words, and Lee Hyun-woo couldn’t help but believe the information he brought.

 ‘This man has an exclusive sales agreement for all Macro Soft software in Japan, so it’s hard not to believe him.’

-Son Joong-ui's Software Bank striking an exclusive deal with Macro Soft was indeed a masterstroke.
+Son Jung-yi's Software Bank striking an exclusive deal with Macro Soft was indeed a masterstroke.

 No one would have expected Windows 95 to sell so massively, and whether it was 97 or 98, people would have no choice but to use it as soon as it came out.